 To report any maintenance issues or other problem during your park visit, please report through A2Fix It.
 Keep in mind that parks are large spaces and A2 Fix It requests can be hard to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 Users can also utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Please consider including a wide angle photo, which helps staff find and fix the problem.

 Gifts and Donations

-The land that now comprises Fritz Park was given to the city to be used as a public park in 1936 by Elsa Fritz DeFries, Jessie Fritz and John E. Fritz, niece and nephews of Michael J. Fritz, who the park is named after.
+The land that is now Fritz Park was given to the city to be used as a public park in 1936.
+This land was given by Elsa Fritz DeFries, Jessie Fritz and John E. Fritz, who named the park after Michael J. Fritz , their uncle.
 Michael J. Fritz served on the park commission for over 20 years.
-The park had previously been known as the Ann Arbor Schutzenbund Park, and it had been a historic gathering place for German-Americans.
+The park had previously been known as the Ann Arbor Schutzenbund Park.
+It had been a historic meeting place for German-Americans.
 Read an article about the gift of the park from 1938, courtesy of the AADL.
-The park was technically in Ann Arbor Township until annexed by the City of Ann Arbor in 1948.
+The park was in Ann Arbor Township until annexed by the City of Ann Arbor in 1948.

 Fritz Park as seen from the air (from the northwest) in 1952 (Source: AADL)

-Read a Natural Area Preservation newsletter article detailing the impressive variety of native species in the park:
+Read a Natural Area Preservation newsletter article about the many native species in the park:

 2003 Park Focus: Fritz Park by Maggie Hostetler